Cicindela repanda

 Habitat

 Primarily inhabits fluvial including edges of lakes, ponds, and streams.
 Found on sand, gravel, or clay soil substrates, often directly along shorelines rather than inland.
 Occurs on sand dunes around the Great Lakes, particularly the Indiana Sand Dunes.
-Frequently found with C. duodecimguttata in clay silt stream or with C. hirticollis in sand substrate streams.
+Frequently found with C. duodecimguttata in clay silt stream beds or with C. hirticollis in sand substrate streams.
 Remarkably tolerant of substrate variation, observed on sand, mud, mixed substrates, and even concrete boat ramps (though larval burrows have not been confirmed in the latter).

 Distribution